eclipse-tractusx/tractusx-edc-kafka-extension/docs/architecture/solution-design-kafka-TRL7.md

 #### Functional

-- Stream messages over Kafka based on policy-negotiated contracts
+- Stream messages over Kafka based on policy-negotiated contracts as part of the EDC
-- Automate contract negotiation on event-based triggers
-- Support Kafka subscription and publishing as part of the EDC Data Plane

 #### Non-Functional